Zeus0809/deutsch-tutor/dictionary.md

 - A Send button styled like the one from main chat
 - A spinner appearing under the Send button, styled like the one in main chat.
 The spinner appears only for the duration of the API call.
 - A 'main result' area, styled in yellow, containing the most relevant translation.
 Appears only after a successful API call.
-- A clickable 'more' buttom that opens a collapsible list of other possible translation options and brief explanantions of each.
+- A clickable 'more' button that opens a collapsible list of other possible translation options and brief explanations of each.
 Appears only after a successful API call.

 ### Backend:
 - A new FastAPI route '/dictionary' (main.py)